-There are two deposit schedules-monthly or semiweekly-for determining when you deposit social security and Medicare taxes and withheld income tax.
+There are two deposit schedules-monthly or semiweekly-for determining when you deposit social security and Medicare taxes and withheld federal income tax.
 These schedules tell you when a deposit is due after a tax liability arises (for example, when you have a payday).
-Prior to the beginning of each calendar year, you must determine which of the two deposit schedules you are required to use.
+Before the beginning of each calendar year, you must determine which of the two deposit schedules you must use.
 The deposit schedule you must use is based on the total tax liability you reported during a lookback period.
 Your deposit schedule is not determined by how often you pay your employees or make deposits.
-See Application of Monthly and Semiweekly Deposit Schedules on page 2.
+See Application of Monthly and Semiweekly Schedules on page 2.